 Pickling is a method of preserving food — and not only cucumbers — to prevent spoiling.
-There are two basic types of pickles: fermented and non-fermented, according to the World's Healthiest Foods.
+There are two basic types of pickles: fermented and non-fermented, according to the Exploratorium (opens in new tab) .

 Fermented pickles have been soaked in brine, which is water that has been saturated with salt.
 The word "pickle" comes from the Dutch word pekel, which means brine.
 Brines can also contain other ingredients, such as vinegar, dill seed, garlic and lime.

 Dill pickles are brined with dill added to the solution, obviously.
 Kosher dills are brined with dill and garlic.
-"Kosher" in this case does not necessarily mean the cucumbers have been prepared according to kosher dietary laws, however; it just means garlic has been added to the brining process, according to the World's Healthiest Foods.
+"Kosher" in this case does not necessarily mean the cucumbers have been prepared according to kosher dietary laws, however; it just means garlic has been added to the brining process, according to Insane in the Brine (opens in new tab).

-Gherkin pickles are usually just immature cucumbers, according to Cornell University.
+Gherkin pickles are usually just immature cucumbers, according to Masterclass (opens in new tab).

 For those wishing to grow their own cucumbers, Cornell University has a handyCucumber Growing Guide (opens in new tab).
 If you are looking for other foods with health benefits then check out Cleveland Clinic's list of 7 Foods That Will Satisfy Your Thirst and Hunger (opens in new tab).

 - Why Cucumber is a Legitimate Superfood (opens in new tab)" Men's Health, 18/04/2019